Developer and Operator

 Final approval for the construction of the project was granted by the Chinese State Council in December 2015 and the main construction works commenced in the same month.

 The resettlement works under the project are mandated to be completed by November 2019, following which the river will be impounded.
 The project is expected to start generating power in 2020.

-The project primarily involves the construction of an approximately 300m-high double-curvature retaining arch dam, flood discharge structures, and water intake and power generation facilities.
-Other project activities include the construction of access roads, grid connection works and land levelling activities.
+The project primarily involves the construction of an approximately 300m-high double-curvature retaining arch dam, flood discharge structures and water intake as well as power generation facilities.
+Other project activities include the construction of access roads, grid connection works and land levelling.

-The dam will have a normal storage level of 970m, whereas the total reservoir storage capacity will be more than four billion cubic metre.
+The dam will have a normal storage level of 970m, whereas the total reservoir storage capacity will be more than four billion cubic metres.

-Voith has been contracted to supply six turbine generator units with a total installed capacity of 5,100MW (6x850MW), as well as the auxiliary turbine equipment, whereas the remaining six turbine generator units will be supplied by GE’s Alstom and Power Grid business.
+Voith has been contracted to supply six turbine generator units with a total installed capacity of 5,100MW (6 x 850MW), as well as the auxiliary turbine equipment.
+The remaining six turbine generator units will be supplied by GE’s Alstom and Power Grid business.

 Hebei Iron & Steel’s (HBIS) Wu Steel group has been subcontracted by GE to supply 12,000t of 780 class piping steel and 5,000t of 780 class volute steel for the project.
 Caterpillar is supplying its proprietary Cat machines for the project.

 In addition to generating electricity, the project will also help mitigate flooding, enable sediment trapping and aid navigation.

 The output from the project will help the country to save 12.2Mt of coal and offset 30.5Mt of carbon dioxide emissions a year.
 The project will further help the country to reach its target of generating 15% of electricity from non-fossil fuels by 2020.